 Hailing from the Southwest, Gil farmed and gardened in the Arizona Highlands for over 30 years.
 He says he primarily started gardening to keep his sanity while practicing law.
 In 2014, Gil retired from law and moved to Wisconsin to enjoy the vast array of wilderness and water the state has to offer.

 Shortly after moving, Gil started working with veterans as manager of the largest hydroponic production operation in Appleton, Wisconsin.
-Joining Fork Farms in 2017, he initially managed the commercial farm side of the business until moving to a full-time partnership development and sales role.
+Joining Fork Farms in 2017, he initially managed the commercial farm side of the business until moving to a full-time partnership development role.
 He happily lives in Appleton with his two retired ranch dogs.

 Steve is widely known for his work with experience-based design methodology and creating thought-leading, innovative customer experiences in a wide variety of industries.
 His professional experience includes vice president of business innovation – Miron Construction, founder – Attach (nationally recognized industrial design firm), vice president of Saturn operations and leadership development – Bergstrom Corporation and general manager of numerous private country clubs.